NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

 In the base progression system:
  - Prospecting, Carving, Alchemy: gather resources used as ammunition to enhance melee, range, and mage attacks
  - Fishing, Herbalism: gather resources that can be consumed to restore food, water, and health
+ - There is a 2.5 percent chance to obtain a weapon while gathering ammunition
+ - These drops are intentionally not for the same style as the gathered ammunition
+ - Ore (Prospecting) can drop Wands
+ - Trees (Carving) can drop Swords
+ - Crystals (Alchemy) can drop Bows

 Exchange
 ********